5 Best All-inclusive Resorts in Cancun-Riviera Maya for 2018

 3. Secrets The Vine Cancun

-Why Go: This sophisticated yet playful adults-only high-rise hotel towers over the beach in the heart of the Cancun’s lively Hotel Zone and is unique in so many ways, we just had to add it to our list of Best All-Inclusive Resorts in Cancun and Riviera Maya for 2018.
+Why Go: This sophisticated yet playful adults-only high-rise hotel towers over the beach in the heart of the Cancun’s lively Hotel Zone.
+It’s unique in so many ways we just had to add it to our list of Best All-Inclusive Resorts in Cancun and Riviera Maya for 2018.
 Secrets The Vine Cancun was designed by The Rockwell Group (the same award-winning architectural group that designed Nobu Hotel in Las Vegas) so it offers drama at every turn.
-One of the features we love about it is that the glass and white metal 18–story facade is positioned at an east–west angle which means guests enjoy fantastic ocean views as well as the rare opportunity to watch both a sunrise and a sunset over the water.
+One of the features we love is that the glass and white metal 18–story facade is positioned at an east–west angle.
+This means guests enjoy fantastic ocean views as well as the rare opportunity to watch both sunrise and sunset.

 Extra Special: Being in the heart of the Cancun hotel zone has lots of advantages.
 You’re steps away from the fantastic Museo Maya de Cancun, the most important new museum by Mexico’s National Institute of Anthropology and History since the construction of the Museo del Templo Mayor in 1987.
 You’ll also enjoy easy access to attractions such as Xoximilco Cancun ( a floating fiesta featuring gondolas), Xcaret, Xel-ha snorkelling park and all the underground cenotes you have the stamina to explore.
 You can easily hop over to Isla Mujeres, an offshore island ringed with white sand.